 [RSG-90] Errors MUST NOT expose security-critical data or internal technical details, such as call stacks in the error messages.

-[RSG-91] The HTTP Header: Reason-Phrase (described in RFC 2616) MUST NOT be used to carry error messages.
+[RSG-91] The HTTP Header: Reason-Phrase (described in IETF RFC 9112) MUST NOT be used to carry error messages.

 Correlation ID